lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 > Not necessarily if we get out in enough time we can make up a cure

 **Zander** _(07-Oct-18 03:10 PM)_

 > Hey.
 All of you.

-_Emmett snaps yin quick succession towards his crewmates._
+_Emmett snaps in quick succession towards his crewmates._

 > We need money.

 **RPretribution** _(07-Oct-18 03:11 PM)_

+_Garrick jerks his head at the sound._

 > Huh?

 **Bagelwrecker** _(07-Oct-18 03:11 PM)_

-> We know
+> We know.

 **PlasmaPerson** _(07-Oct-18 03:11 PM)_

-> yes, we do.
+> Yes, we do.

 **WatchfulDrake** _(07-Oct-18 03:11 PM)_